 Book my free call

 Under current pension rules, you can pay a maximum of £60,000 each tax year into a pension, or 100% of your earnings, whichever is lower, and receive tax relief at your marginal rate on your contributions.
 This is known as your ‘Annual Allowance’.
-For every £100 you add to your pension, you only pay £80 as a basic-rate taxpayer, £60 as a higher-rate taxpayer, or 55% as an additional rate taxpayer.
-Read more in our guide How pension tax relief works.
+For every £100 you add to your pension, thanks to tax relief, you only pay £80 as a basic-rate taxpayer, £60 as a higher-rate taxpayer, or 55% as an additional rate taxpayer.
+Find out more about tax relief in our article How pension tax relief works.

 4. Maximise employer pension contributions